UK Passport Renewal in Thailand – Darren McGarry & Key Visa can do it for you without going to Bangkok

-1. Never leave your passport until the last minute!
+Never leave your passport until the last minute!
 Make sure you have a minimum of 9 months to one year validity left when you apply for a new passport.

-2. Never wait until you have nearly run out of pages in your old passport!
+Never wait until you have nearly run out of pages in your old passport!
 When you are half way through the passport order a new UK passport.
 Why put yourself under pressure?

 Completing the application form

 The British Passport application should be completed in black ink only not blue and you complete the back page of the form and have a countersignature on the form, preferably a British Citizen who knows you and has done for approximately 2 years – also make sure they countersign one of the passport photographs.

 As part of our service Key Visa will then make an appointment via e-mail with the HMPO office located on Sukhumvit Road, Soi 13, Bangkok and we then will receive your application appointment within three days.

 Key Visa staff will then take your application to Bangkok and submit the paperwork and bring back your old passsport and the receipt back to our office in Pattaya so the old passport is available when ever required.
 Only a copy is taken by the HMPO and your original passport stays in Thailand.

 Documents to bring to the office – checklist

 You must make sure you bring your original passport, do not worry we will do the colour copies.

 You must supply both passport application forms completed in black ink, the OS application form and the credit card payment form.

-9. You must supply something in English that confirms your Thailand name and address like a UK bank statement or pension statement or home rental agreement and if you only have something in Thai then we can translate it for you for 500 baht only.
+You must supply something in English that confirms your Thailand name and address like a UK bank statement or pension statement or home rental agreement and if you only have something in Thai then we can translate it for you for 500 baht only.

-10,You must supply two passport photographs size 35mm wide by 45mm high, you must not wear glasses or smile.
+You must supply two passport photographs size 35mm wide by 45mm high, you must not wear glasses or smile.
 The pictures must be taken with a white background or a light grey background and if the photographs are wrong then it will hold up the process.
-Check out the photo guidlines here.
+Check out the photo guidlines here and download them here.